Accidents in Rideshares: Is Uber or Lyft Safer?

 A Rise in Traffic Fatalities in US Cities with Rideshare Services

 According to a Study by the University of Chicago and Rice University, cities where Uber and Lyft operate have seen a roughly 3% increase in traffic-related fatalities including pedestrians each year since their introduction.
-Still, without direct comparative data between the two, it’s challenging to definitively state which service is safer based on this data point.
+It’s worth noting that a 2021 working paper written by University of California Berkely published by the National Bureau of Economic Research found Uber had reduced total US traffic fatalities by 4%.
+Still, without direct comparative data between Uber and Lyft, it’s challenging to definitively state which service is safer based on this data point.

 Both Uber and Lyft have similar policies about other factors that contribute to their riders’ safety.